With cash becoming somewhat old-fashioned, the idea of providing kids with their own debit cards isn’t as weird as it would have sounded 20 years ago.

 All in all, the deal with prepaid cards is that you have way more options and control, in return for a monthly fee.
 For this reason, they’re probably more suitable for young kids than for teenagers, whom you can (usually) trust with more independence.

 The main prepaid cards for kids are gohenry, nimbl and Osper.
-Click on the one you’re interested in to read our dedicated review and learn more about what it offers, how it works and how much it costs.
+Click on the one you’re interested in to read our dedicated review and learn more about what it offers, how it works and how much it costs, or you can learn more about the best debit cards for kids.

 Comparing bank accounts is always tricky, and the features you may want to look at when choosing an account for your child aren’t necessarily the same you’d value for your own account.
 To help you out, here’s our children’s current account comparison checklist: